cisco/mindmeld/source/userguide/dm.rst

 ``params``
 ^^^^^^^^^^

-The ``params`` attribute of the ``request`` object is an immutable :class:`FrozenParams` object that contains state information of how workbench processed the current turn.
+The ``params`` attribute of the ``request`` object is an immutable :class:`FrozenParams` object that contains state information of how MindMeld processed the current turn.

 +------------------------------+-----------------------------------------------------------------------------------+
 | Attribute                    | Description                                                                       |